 Data models for CDS are defined in this layer.
 They contain CDS entities based on dictionary tables and more, which are represented as CDS views in ABAP.
 CDS views consist of fields and associations to other CDS views forming a semantic network.

-The data modeling and behavior layer also enables you to run queries for structured data retrieval.
+The data modelling and behavior layer also enables you to run queries for structured data retrieval.
 There are three ways to implement behaviors:

-- Managed scenario: In a managed scenario, the RAP framework implements the behavioral elements while the complex logic can be added using ABAP.
+- Managed scenario: In a managed scenario, the RAP framework implements the behavioral elements while ABAP handles the underlying complex logic.
 It is like BOPF where we define which tables have to be updated by the end of the process.
 It is available only on SAP HANA cloud.

 - Managed with save scenario: In this scenario, the tables are not updated directly with the data.
 Instead BAPIs, or update function modules can be called to save the data.
 Currently it is available for SAP internal purpose only.

 - Un-managed scenario: In an unmanaged scenario, all the coding implementation is done by you and is used if you have an existing BOPF application or ABAP code that would be called when the business object is saved.